It’s one of Canada’s largest cities, so there should be no surprise that there is an endless number of things to do in Vancouver.

 Grouse Mountain can be accessed a few ways, and it all depends on whether you like to chill and take in the views which by taking the gondola to the top through forests of pine and as you get higher and higher, Vancouver starts to appear, and the views are very spectacular.

-Granville Island is a place to come to chill, sit back with a beer, or eat some excellent food.
+Granville Island is a place to come to chill, sit back with a beer and eat some excellent food.
 It may seem to have an industrial feel to it, and you’re right, it used to be a place of many industrial activities, but now it’s a place where it’s most things food and beverage.

 A visit to Granville Island isn’t complete until you have explored and tasted your way through Granville Island Public Market.